jaantollander/masters-thesis/content/30_methods.md

 For a row in the relational database, the tuple of values `(uid, job, nodename, source)` forms a unique identifier, `timestamp` is time, and `<operation>` fields contain the counter values for each operation.

-For each unique identifier, each counter value $v$ of an operation along time $t$ form a time series.
+For each unique identifier, each counter value $v\ge 0$ of an operation along time $t\ge 0$ form a time series.
 Given two points consequtive points in the timeseries, $(t, v)$ and $(t^\prime, v^\prime)$ where $t < t^\prime,$ we can calculate the *interval length* as $\Delta t = t^\prime - t > 0$ and *number of operations* $\Delta v > 0$ during the interval as follows.
 If $v^\prime \ge v$, the counter is incremented, and we have